These are pages for people who have looked life in the face and found it odd, brutal, absurd, beautiful, empty, or all of the above before lunch.

 Resources

-A selection of texts for people interested in alienation, absurdity, suffering, freedom, morality, finitude, and the human animal.
+A curated shelf for people interested in alienation, absurdity, suffering, freedom, finitude, and the human animal.

 Kafka